isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2017-09-11-Response-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-SC-to-the-Motion-for-the-Adjournment–Community-Sentencing-and-Other-Rehabilitative-Options.md

 ---
-layout: post
-title: "Response by Senior Minister of State for Law, Indranee Rajah SC, to the Motion for the Adjournment – ‘Community Sentencing and Other Rehabilitative Options’"
+title: 'Response by Senior Minister of State for Law, Indranee Rajah SC, to the Motion for the Adjournment – ‘Community Sentencing and Other Rehabilitative Options’'
 permalink: /news/parliamentary-speeches/response-by-senior-minister-of-state-for-law-indranee-rajah-sc-
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-date: 2017-09-11
+date: 2017-09-11T00:00:00.000Z

 ---

 11 Sep 2017 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)